hi-matthew/full-stack-from-scratch-boilerplate/README.md

 npm run dev
 ```

-Open new terminal window and launch express server
+Open a new terminal window and launch express server

 ```bash
 cd ..
 npm run dev
 ```

-And you're off!
+Now fire up <a href="http://localhost:8080" target="_blank">http://localhost:8080</a> in your browswer and you're off to the races!

-Also, don't forget to edit your package.json files' info to your project details.
+Oh, and don't forget to edit your package.json files' info to your project details (name, description, keywords, author, etc.).

 Enjoy!